 - By hiring a certified teacher or tutor

 No matter which way homeschooling occurs, it is important to follow state requirements and law to attend a legal school.
 It is also essential to research all of these ways when choosing the correct one to fit a family.
 Other aspects to consider involve the alternative diploma equivalency tests for not attending public school and the requirements for specific colleges, universities, and technical schools.
 One way of homeschooling may be better than another form of homeschooling to meet these requirements and pass these diploma equivalency tests.
 There is not a best way or better way for homeschooling a child in California.
-You just have to find the best option for the homeschooling for your family.
+You just have to find the best option for homeschooling for your family.

 1. Homeschooling Through an Existing Private School

 Many private schools have satellite programs for home-based study.
 A private school satellite program (PSP) is a private school that has filed a private school affidavit.
 The parent is the teacher.
 The requirements of the PSP will vary depending on the school and the private school director.
 The parent will have to provide homeschooling statistics such as attendance, grades, and course of study.
-A perk to being part of a PSP is that it offers group field trips, events, and activities which are essential for socialization for children.
+A perk to being part of a PSP is that it offers group homeschool field trips, events, and activities that are essential for socialization for children.
 It prevents them from feeling isolated.

 When seeking a PSP to join, there are essential questions to ask.
 First, ask the director if they have filed for an affidavit.
 Parents have to do this to legally homeschool.
 Second, ask what the school requirements are.
 Following these requirements will be necessary.
 Finally, ask what services they offer.
 Generally, joining a PSP will require money, and it is vital to know what assets you will receive.
 Being part of a PSP provides excellent benefits and resources when homeschooling children.